vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *sarvajñādyā ḥ sthitā ḥ etā ḥ saha pustāksamālikā ḥ * //149//

-The divine energy, *kuṇḍ alinī* , facing fi rst upward, reaches the supreme; then, facing downward, coiling back in the *mūlādhāra* , she manifests the universe through the phonemes *KA* , and so on, the consonants.
+The divine energy, *kuṇḍalinī* , facing fi rst upward, reaches the supreme; then, facing downward, coiling back in the *mūlādhāra* , she manifests the universe through the phonemes *KA* , and so on, the consonants.
 This she does by the will of Kula, the deity, as identical with the cosmos \(or, as the Dī says, holding in herself the thirty-six *tattvas* , together with the pho-

 nemes\).
 47 These are manifested by the ten Nigarbha \(“interior”\) Yoginīs whose names begin always with Sarva, abiding as they do in the *cakra* Sarvarakṣākara \(“causing total protection”\).